Healthy Homes Assessment Hutt Central

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can be significant for property managers and landlords.
-For professional assistance, get in touch today to schedule your rental properties house assessment.
+The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling can have a significant impact for landlords and property managers.
+For specialist advice, call today to schedule your rental properties house assessment.

 home assessments for rental properties